-Online Class: Tentative assignment due dates are listed on the course schedule.
+Any student who misses class (for any reason) remains responsible for contacting other students to obtain class materials.
+In the event that a class member is absent, for whatever reason, that individual assumes responsibility for contacting the instructor to account for missed work and to turn in work.
+It is impossible to provide a summary of all that takes place during any given class via email.
+If a student is going to be absent, they have the responsibility to contact the instructor to turn in assignments and obtain copies of any handouts from the missed class.
+Tentative assignment due dates are listed on the course schedule.
 While the actual due dates may vary due to the flow of the class, all assignment due dates will be finalized and announced in class well in advance of the specific date.
 Late work, unless arrangements are made by the student and approved in advance by the instructor, will not be accepted for full credit.
-Participation points will be deducted for activities not completed.
-You will be given a verbal or written warning prior to being dropped from the class.